 How can I become more emotionally resilient?

 Taking steps to look after your wellbeing can help you deal with pressure, and reduce the impact that stress has on your life.
-This is sometimes called developing emotional resilience – the ability to adapt and bounce back when something difficult happens in your life.
+This is called developing emotional resilience, which is the ability to adapt and bounce back when something difficult happens in your life.

 Make some lifestyle changes